zitterbewegung/modeldb/index.md

 - Visual exploration of models and results
 - Collaboration

+## Demo
+Visit the [ModelDB client demo](http://modeldb.csail.mit.edu:3000) to try ModelDB's scikit-learn integration in Jupyter Notebook.
+See your results and those of others at the [ModelDB server demo](http://modeldb.csail.mit.edu:8000).

 ## How it works
 Use a set of ModelDB native clients (currently ```spark.ml``` and ```scikit-learn```) to log modeling data to ModelDB.
 Using the ModelDB client API requires minimal changes to a modeling workflow.